Release Notes for CernVM-FS 2.8.1¶

 - If you use the gateway, install the

 - For each repository: adjust /etc/cvmfs/repositories.d/<REPOSITORY>/client.conf and add the

 CVMFS_TALK_SOCKET=/var/spool/cvmfs/<REPOSITORY>/cvmfs_ioparameter and the

 - For each repository: adjust /etc/cvmfs/repositories.d/<REPOSITORY>/server.conf and add the

 - Update /etc/cvmfs/repositories.d/<REPOSITORY>/server.conf and set

-On release manager machines, in agreement with the repository owner it’s recommended to make a test publish
+In agreement with the repository owner it’s recommended to make a test publish

 cvmfs_server transaction <REPOSITORY> cvmfs_server publish <REPOSITORY>